-NPSIA and NPSIA-PT&D alumni along with members of the Ottawa Diplomatic Association may register at the alumni rate of $ 1,800 + HST.
+NPSIA and NPSIA-PT&D alumni along with members of the Ottawa Diplomatic Association may register at the alumni rate of $ 1,675 + HST after March 29, 2019.

 Skills learnt in this workshop are applicable to informal processes and in more formal negotiations, at both bilateral and multilateral levels.
 The emphasis is on developing those capabilities needed to achieve the best outcomes when undertaking complex negotiations.